GiantAI/pixtrack/README.md

 Before you can run object pose tracking, you need to do the following:

-1. Collect object data following the protocol described here.
+1. Collect object data following the protocol.
 2. Create an SfM using the collected images.
 3. Train a NeRF using the images and the SfM.
 4. Create an object SfM using the NeRF.